soixantecircuits/nd/TutoNeodymium.md

 Then, replace the contents of the `<script>` section with the following code:

+    'use strict'

     export default {
       data() { return {
-        ["Bread", "Butter", "Milk"]
+        items: ["Bread", "Butter", "Milk"],
-      }}
+        next_item: ""
+      }},
+      methods: {
+        add_item() {
+          if (this.next_item) {
+            this.items.push(this.next_item)
+            this.next_item = "";
           }

-This code is classic vue code; it uses the MVC model [TODO]
+        }
+      }
+    }

+This is the standard vue model: data and operations on data are written in the `<script>` section, and the information needed to dibe
 Run `npm run dev` again; your app should now look like this:

 _[TODO - INSERT SCREENSHOT]_

 ### Add component

-Most apps are made of several components, to allow developpers to compartimentalize and reuse code.:
+Most apps are made of several components, to allow developpers to compartimentalize and reuse code.

-_[TODO - INSERT SCREENSHOT]_

-We will create a `GroceryItem` component, which will be include a line of text, and a checkbox that crosses the text out when it's clicked.
+We will create a `GroceryItem` component, which will include a line of text, and a checkbox that crosses the text out when it's clicked.

 Create a new file in the component folder: